Chloroform: Uses

 The reaction is conducted in the presence of a catalytic amount of mixed antimony halides.
 Chlorodifluoromethane is then converted to tetrafluoroethylene, the main precursor of Teflon.

 Solvent

 The hydrogen attached to carbon in chloroform participates in hydrogen bonding, making it a good solvent for many materials.

-Worldwide, chloroform is also used in pesticide formulations, as a solvent for lipids, rubber, alkaloids, waxes, gutta-percha, and resins, as a cleaning agent, as a grain fumigant, in fire extinguishers, and in the rubber industry.
+Worldwide, chloroform is also used in pesticide formulations, as a solvent for lipids, rubber, alkaloids, waxes, gutta-percha, and resins, as a cleaning agent, as a grain fumigant, and in fire extinguishers.
 CDCl3 is a common solvent used in NMR spectroscopy.

 Refrigerant

 Chloroform is used as a precursor to make R-22 (chlorodifluoromethane).
 This is done by reacting it with hydrofluoric acid (HF) which fluorinates the CHCl3 molecule and releases hydrochloric acid as a byproduct.
 Before the Montreal Protocol was enforced, most of the chloroform produced in the United States was used in the production of chlorodifluoromethane.
 However, its production remains high, as it is a key precursor of PTFE.

 Although chloroform has properties such as a low boiling point, and a low global warming potential of only 31 (compared to the 1760 of R-22), which are appealing properties for a refrigerant, there is little information to suggest that it has seen widespread use as a refrigerant in any consumer products.